New DOL and IRS Regulations for Employee Benefits Plans, Participants, and Beneficiaries

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide employee benefits counsel an in-depth analysis of new DOL and IRS regulations for employee benefits plans impacting plan sponsors and administrators, participants, and beneficiaries.
+This CLE course will provide employee benefits counsel an in-depth analysis of new DOL and IRS regulations for employee benefits plans impacting plan sponsors and administrators, participants, and beneficiaries.
 The panel will discuss recently issued DOL and IRS relief for retirement, health and welfare plans, and participants impacted by the pandemic, including final rules for plan loans and contributions, HIPAA, new model COBRA forms, claims procedures, and other essential matters.

 - Overview of recent DOL and IRS guidance in response to COVID-19 pandemic